 - Points East, the journal of the Institute, has been published three times a year since 1986.
 Back issues are now available electronically.

 - SJI has also intermittently published Sino-Judaica: Occasional Papers of the Sino-Judaic Institute, which contains articles of scholarly worth.
+The most recent issue was a monograph by Rabbi Dr. Chaim Simons, Jewish Religious Observance by the Jews of Kaifeng China (2013).
 Among subscribers are a number of libraries including the Library of Congress, Princeton University, Harvard University, British Library, Yeshiva University (New York), the Jewish National University Library (Jerusalem), Ben Zvi Institute, Russian Academy of Sciences Library (St. Petersburg) and the University of California at Los Angeles.

 - The Chinese abridged version of the Encyclopedia Judaica, edited by Professor Xu Xin of Nanjing University, and funded in part by the Institute, is a handsome volume of over 800 pages, copiously illustrated.
 A private donation through a philanthropic fund administered by SJI made possible donations of the encyclopedia to fifty libraries in China and fifteen in this country.